-I started participating in October 2010 and have found, that 2-years on, the amount of food I waste is minimal.
-In fact every Friday, as part of my No Waste Tastes Great routine, I account (and devise a plan) for all my potential food waste as well as confessing to any items that I failed to save.
+I started participating in October 2010 and have found, 3-years on, the amount of food I waste is minimal.
+Every Friday, as part of my No Waste Tastes Great routine, I account for all my potential food waste as well as confessing to any items that I failed to save.

-Kristen has kindly asked me to host Food Waste Friday, alternate weeks (when she doesn’t post herself), and her initial invite for everyone to join in is cordially extended here!
+Kristen kindly asked me to host Food Waste Friday, alternate weeks and her initial invite for everyone to join in is cordially extended here!

 Simply Being Mum’s Friday Fridge

 It’s all about Spring cleaning here, at Chez Wright, this week.

 Cracking open the oracle of Spring cleaning information, I decided to double-check how I clean my Fridge is how The Perfect Housewife does it also.